organicresearchcentre/pgtool-reforest-gui/PG Tool Online Development.md

 **PG Tool Online Development**

 This document details the history of the Public Goods Tool (PG Tool) and how future development may take place.
-For information on how to use the current version of Online PG Tools please see the [PG Tool Online v3.1 Manual](https://github.com/organicresearchcentre/pgtool-gui/blob/main/PG%20Tool%20Online%20v3.1%20Manual.md).
+For information on how to use the current version of Online PG Tool please see the [REFOREST PG Tool Online Manual](https://github.com/organicresearchcentre/pgtool-gui/blob/main/PG%20Tool%20Online%20v3.1%20Manual.md).
 ##
 **Creation of the PG Tool**